- 🥇

 Availability: Global access in most countries.
 Blocked in France, Portugal, Italy, and Singapore.
 US access rolling out via waitlist (February 2026).
 Fully accessible in UK, Germany, Turkey, Brazil, most of Latin America, and much of Asia.

-Browse live Polymarket data on Coinrithm Prediction Markets to research markets before trading.
+Browse live Polymarket data on CoinRithm Prediction Markets to research markets before trading.

 Best for: Beginners and existing Robinhood users who want a familiar interface